carehart/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 1. **Apache Maven** - the source code contains several build scripts that will automate the build process for you. you will need Maven installed in order to run these build scripts. <http://maven.apache.org/>

-1. **Apache Ant** - the source code contains several build scripts that will automate the build process for you. you will need Maven installed in order to run these build scripts. <http://ant.apache.org/bindownload.cgi>
+1. **Apache Ant** - the source code contains several build scripts that will automate the build process for you. you will need Ant installed in order to run these build scripts. <http://ant.apache.org/bindownload.cgi>

 ### 2. Get the source code